mik-dmi/rest_api_interview_challenge_golang/README.md

-# Project Full Stack
+# Full Stack Project (Golang, React, Postgres, and Docker API Coding Challenge)

-Run the backend project:
+To run this project on your computer, follow these steps:

-Need a .env with these for setting up a local postgres DB:
+1- Clone the repository to your local machine.

-DBUSER=
+2- Create a .env file in the root directory of the project and set the following variables:

-DBHOST=
+DBUSER=your_database_user
-DBPASSWORD=
+DBHOST=postgresdb
-DBPORT=
+DBPASSWORD=your_database_password
-DBNAME=
+DBPORT=5432
-PORT = 8080
+DBNAME=your_database_name

----> Run the backend with this command: make run
+3- After setting up the .env file, build and run the project using Docker with the following command:

---> Run the frontend project (install dependencies and then run): npm run dev
+docker-compose up --build